albarji/proxTV/README.md

 8. Acknowledgements
 -------------------

-We wish to thank the following people for helping us in debugging the toolbox:
+We wish to thank the following people for helping us in debugging and extending the toolbox:

 - Zico Kolter for pointing out a bug in version 1.0 of this code.
 - Sesh Kumar for spotting and finding a bug in our weighted 1D-TV method.
+- Josip Djolonga for implementing Python bindings.